Samyuktha0505/JavaCodingChallenge/README.md

 -> when direction is changed to anti clockwise when fan is off - exception expected -> All the test cases are passed

-Exception:
+Custom Exception:
 DirectionException:
-Messages:
+Exception Messages:
-Can't change to anticlockwise direction, when fan is at rest Can't move in anticlockwise direction, when fan is at rest Invalid Direction
+"Can't change to anticlockwise direction, when fan is at rest" "Can't move in anticlockwise direction, when fan is at rest" "Invalid Direction"

+Logging:
+Apache log4j 2.13.0 is used for logging purpose, log level is set to info, loggers are appended to console

+Software used:
+Eclipse IDE 2021
+Java 1.7
+Junit 4.11
+Maven dependencies
+Apache log4j 2.13.0